bebleo/smtpdfix/README.md

 ## Known Issues

 + Firewalls may interfere with the operation of the smtp server.
++ Using "localhost" as the hostname may resolve to ::1 which in some cases, depending on the system configuration, does not work.
 + Authenticating with LOGIN and PLAIN mechanisms fails over TLS/SSL, but works with STARTTLS.
 [Issue #10](https://github.com/bebleo/smtpdfix/issues/10)
 + Currently no support for termination through signals.
 [Issue #4](https://github.com/bebleo/smtpdfix/issues/4)
 + Key and certificate for encrypted communications must be called key.pem and cert.pem respectively.
 [Issue #15](https://github.com/bebleo/smtpdfix/issues/15)